AlexJBanks/seminar_extraction/ontologyEvaluation.md

 Currently, I am using word2vec to compare a word in an email's `Topic:` to each Department, then remember the maximum similarity department.
-Do this for each word in `Topic:`, then select the most frequent maximum similarity department, and assign that as the topic.
+Do this for each word in `Topic:`, then select the most frequent maximum similarity department, and assign that as the subject.

 ## Accuracy & Further Improvements
 Thus far, ontology is not that accurate.
-To begin with, some emails don't have a `Topic:` and so can't be tagged.
+To begin with, some emails don't have a `Topic:` and so aren't being assigned a subject.

-Also, when looking for a department I'm looking through the entire list including the colleges, and the colleges are getting way too many assignments, stealing them from real departments. perhaps splitting apart the recursive dictionary structure from the leaf nodes would be better.
+Also, when looking for a subject I'm looking through the entire list of departments including the colleges, and the colleges are getting way too many assignments, stealing them from real departments.
+Perhaps converting the recursive dictionary structure to a tree data structure would be useful.
+Then I'd only search across leaf nodes of the tree and stop greedy nodes such as `EPS` matching with everything.

+An overall improvement could be to take advantage of the ordered list generated in part 1.
+Weighting the more common words or more unusual words to have a bigger impact on the data could improve precision.
+It could also throw the whole system into chaos, and so the weights must be carefully balanced in order to find an appropriate weighting.
+It would be unclear as to why that specific weighting would be optimal.

+The final improvement would be to use something completely different: e.g. wordnet or wikification This could be used to try and find meanings in the most unique words in the hope of finding a clear meaning and link to one of the subjects so seminars could be assigned that way.